 Christina Elia explores the history of micro mosaics and talks to Margo Anton and Corinna Butler about the art of creating micro mosaic and glass jewelry.
 Christina also narrates her feature.

-Recollecting Ukraine’s mosaic art history
+Recollecting Ukraine’s mosaic art history (part 1)

 The missing pieces of a public art history